How to get flood insurance in 2023

 3. Learn about how much coverage you need

-If your mortgage lender requires flood insurance, they’ll likely indicate how much you need to purchase.
+If your mortgage lender requires flood insurance, they’ll likely specify how much coverage you need to purchase.
 In most cases, you’ll need at least enough to cover your remaining loan balance.
 That means if you owe $200,000 on your mortgage, you’ll need at least that amount of building property coverage.

 4. Compare flood insurance quotes